orcunsaltik/gulp-rollup-2/README.md

 );
 ```
 ### When it comes first...

-#### The file path in the input option of the Rollup config used by the src method of gulp-rollup-2 plugin replaces the role of "src" method of gulp plugin.
+The file path in the input option of the Rollup config used by the src method of gulp-rollup-2 plugin replaces the role of src() method of gulp.

 ``` js
 const gulp = require('gulp');